-But being upset over balding is, for the vast majority of men, a phase.
+But being upset over balding is a phase for the vast majority of men.
 It’s one they get over once they reach a stage of acceptance.

 The quicker and smoother the transition into acceptance, the better.
 But it will eventually come.

 I mean, how many 70-year-olds do you see stressed over balding?
 Not many at all, despite it potentially having been a big deal once those first strands started to fall all those years ago.